 Don’t give that smartphone all the power in your home; help tweens choose healthier forms of entertainment.
 They have the rest of their life to be entertained by social media, but only a limited time with you.

-This story was written by Melanie Hempe, the article originally appeared here.
+This story was written by Melanie Hempe, the article originally appeared on Psychology Today.
 Melanie is the founder of Families Managing Media, She and her husband, Chris are raising four children in a media balanced home – and have successfully replaced video games with sports, music, art and good manners and they have also done the impossible: they have kept social media and smartphones from controlling their kids.
 For more information on local events, reclaiming your kids and reconnecting your family, visit www.FamiliesManagingMedia.com.